How Does a Subprime Personal Loan Work?

 What Is a Subprime Personal Loan?

 A subprime personal loan is a loan that caters to borrowers with subprime credit, who are considered to be at a high risk of default.
-A subprime lender will charge a higher interest rate and set longer loan terms to cover the cost of their risk.
+Credit scores typically run from 300 to 850 (that’s the range for the most popular FICO Score).
+According to the Consumer Financial Protection Bureau, a subprime credit score is below 620.
+A subprime lender will usually charge a higher interest rate and fees to cover the cost of their risk.

 There are fairly rigid credit score requirements for a personal loan.
 The Consumer Financial Protection Bureau lists five credit score levels; the first column shows what type of loan someone will qualify for.

-A borrower with a FICO score below 620 will find it difficult to secure a loan from a traditional lender.
+Whether they are new to accessing credit or have not managed credit well in the past, a borrower with a FICO® score below 620 will find it difficult to secure a loan from a traditional lender.
 Many online lending platforms allow consumers to search a network of subprime personal loan lenders to find the best deal.
-Borrowers submit a loan application online to pre-qualify.
+Borrowers submit a loan application online to prequalify.

-Subprime loans have certain characteristics.
-They may require a larger down payment.
-Someone with a fair credit score who takes out a car loan may have to pay 5% down, whereas someone with poor credit might have to put 10% down.
-A subprime loan may come with an adjustable interest rate or a fixed interest rate.
+In general, subprime loans have certain characteristics.
+They may require a larger down payment for a mortgage or auto loan.
+For example, someone with a fair credit score who takes out a car loan may have to pay 5% down, whereas someone with poor credit might have to put 10% down.
+A subprime loan, however, may come with an adjustable interest rate or a fixed interest rate, and the term may vary from several months to several years.

 Types of Subprime Loans

-There are four main types of subprime loans: interest-only, fixed-rate, adjustable-rate, and dignity loans.
+There are three main types of subprime loans: interest-only, fixed-rate, and adjustable-rate.

 Interest-Only Subprime Loan

-Sometimes called exotic loans, an example of an interest-only loan is an adjustable-rate mortgage where the borrower pays only the interest for the first few years before beginning to cover some of the principal.
-If interest rates have gone up, the payments can become huge.
+An example of an interest-only loan is an adjustable-rate mortgage where the borrower pays only the interest for the first few years before beginning to cover some of the principal.
+If interest rates have gone up at the end of this period, the payments can become much higher and more difficult to afford.

 Fixed-Rate Subprime Loan